 Popular iPaaS solutions compatible with HubSpot include:

-iPaaS is a cloud-based platform that enables organizations to connect applications, data, and processes across on-premises and cloud environments without custom code. iPaaS solutions provide pre-built connectors, workflow automation, and data transformation capabilities.
+Definition: iPaaS (Integration Platform as a Service) โ A cloud-based platform that enables organizations to connect applications, data, and processes across on-premises and cloud environments without custom code. iPaaS solutions provide pre-built connectors, workflow automation, and data transformation capabilities.

 Best For: Unique business requirements, proprietary systems, high-volume needs